SimplifyJobs/Summer2025-Internships/README.md

 >
 > - :arrow_up: **More Internship Listings!** - A script automatically updates this repo with new internships on Simplify.
 > - :pencil2: **Easier Contributions!** - Submit an [issue](https://github.com/SimplifyJobs/Summer2024-Internships/issues/new/choose) to add/edit an internship.
 See [guidelines](https://github.com/pittcsc/Summer2024-Internships/blob/dev/CONTRIBUTING.md).
-> - :sparkles: **New Apply Options!** - Use gray button for standard posting, blue for Simplify's one-click application.

 :warning: Please note that this repository is exclusively for internships/co-ops in the United States, Canada, or Remote positions :earth_americas: